After the Detective Work: Charting the Future of AI Education

 Imagine classrooms where:

-This isn't about adding more subjects to an overloaded curriculum.
-It's about transforming how we teach the subjects that will matter most.
+We don't need to add more subjects to an overloaded curriculum.
+We can transform how we teach the subjects that will matter most.

 Curiosity over Judgment: Teach children to investigate why people think differently, not to dismiss perspectives they don't immediately understand.